SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: Related Works

 \section{Related Works}

-\textbf{Multimodal Dialogue Benchmarks.} Understanding human minds as computational systems remains a central challenge in cognitive science.
-Existing benchmarks for cognition modeling span related yet largely fragmented tasks, including emotion recognition, intention inference, and decision making.
-In affective modeling, widely used benchmarks such as IEMOCAP \cite{busso2008iemocap} and MELD \cite{poria2018meld} provide foundational resources for multimodal emotion recognition \cite{MERsurvey2024}, yet emotion annotation itself is inherently difficult, with only moderate inter-annotator agreement even for basic categories \cite{luo2020arbee}.
-Beyond emotion, intention inference has been studied in classical dialogue benchmarks such as SwDA \cite{stolcke2000dialogue} and MuTual \cite{budzianowski2018large}, which rely primarily on prosodic or lexical cues and thus lack access to rich non-verbal signals.
-Decision making is often treated as a hallmark of cognitive capability \cite{shadlen2013decision}, yet constitutes only one stage within a broader cognitive process.
-Overall, most existing cognition-related benchmarks face challenges in annotation quality, domain transferability, and task fragmentation.
-In contrast, our task requires precise inference of speakers’ latent intentions, cognitive states, and affective tendencies from subtle multimodal cues, implicitly integrating intention inference, affective anticipation, and multimodal social reasoning rather than fitting neatly into any single existing benchmark category.
+\textbf{Multimodal Dialogue Benchmarks.} Existing multimodal dialogue benchmarks address related yet fragmented tasks.
+Dialogue act modeling and goal alignment have been studied in SwDA \citep{stolcke2000dialogue} and MultiWOZ \citep{ye2022multiwoz}, which rely primarily on lexical cues and lack rich non-verbal signals.
+IEMOCAP \citep{busso2008iemocap} and MELD \citep{poria2018meld} provide foundational resources for multimodal emotion recognition, but emotion annotation itself is inherently difficult, with only moderate inter-annotator agreement even for basic categories \citep{luo2020arbee}.
+Decision making is often treated as a hallmark of cognitive capability \citep{shadlen2013decision}, yet constitutes only one stage within a broader cognitive process.
+To address these benchmarks, both general-purpose MLLMs \citep{hurst2024gpt4o, team2023gemini, liu2023llava1, liu2024llava2} and task-specific models \citep{cheng2024emotion, zhang2023emotionclip, binz2025foundation} have been developed.
+However, while general-purpose MLLMs demonstrate strong performance across a broad range of tasks, they often lack the fine-grained specialization required for nuanced affective and social understanding \citep{cheng2024emotion}; task-specific models address this gap within their target domains but exhibit limited generalizability beyond them.

-\textbf{Multimodal Large Language Models (MLLMs).} The rapid development of multimodal large language models (MLLMs), such as GPT-4o \cite{hurst2024gpt4o}, Gemini \cite{team2023gemini}, BLIP \cite{li2022blip, li2023blip2}, and LLaVA \cite{liu2023llava1, liu2024llava2}, has substantially expanded model capabilities for multimodal understanding.
-Recent efforts to incorporate affective and cognitive signals into MLLMs generally follow two paradigms: (1) coupling multimodal encoders (e.g., CLIP \cite{radford2021clip}, Whisper \cite{whisper2023}, HuBERT \cite{hsu2021hubert}, VideoMAE \cite{tong2022videomae}) with LLM backbones for cognition-related tasks, as exemplified by Emotionllama \cite{cheng2025emotionllama} and Emotion-CLIP \cite{zhang2023emotionclip}; and (2) enhancing cognitive reasoning through instruction tuning and task-specific supervision.
-Centaur \cite{binz2025foundation} fine-tunes LLaMA-3.1-70B \cite{dubey2024llama} on the large-scale Psych-101 dataset and demonstrates improved generalization to unseen cognitive tasks, yet the construction of high-quality, well-annotated psychological datasets remains a major bottleneck.
-Despite these advances, existing MLLM-based approaches are largely constrained by predefined tasks and third-party annotation schemes, highlighting the need to investigate their ability to model high-dimensional latent cognitive states beyond categorical labels.